FORGIVENESS

 Until consciously released, pockets of negative emotional energy will simply pop up when least expected.
-Even individuals not inclined to approach forgiveness from the deeper spiritual sense must understand that continuing to hold negative energy (anger, hurt, frustration, revenge etc.) hurts the holder, not the person who committed the seeming offense.
+Even individuals not inclined to approach forgiveness from the deeper spiritual sense must understand that continuing to hold negative energy (anger, hurt, frustration, revenge etc.) only hurts the holder, not the person who committed the seeming offense.

 Many simply give up any effort to forgive, believing it to be beyond their personal ability or that those involved do not deserve forgiveness.
-Forgiveness is not a forced attempt to forget something deeply hurtful, nor does it mean that we must strive to attain an emotional or human sense of love for the individual or individuals involved.
+Forgiveness is not a forced attempt to forget something deeply hurtful, nor does it mean that we must strive to attain a human sense of love for the individual or individuals involved.
 However, it does require a willingness to see with new eyes—that is, from spiritual truth which sees beyond concepts of duality and separation (bad vs. good, victim vs. aggressor).

-At this point you may even find yourself remembering other forgotten or suppressed emotions because an exercise like this it gives your Spiritual Guides permission to step in and help because it indicates to them that you are choosing to learn, forgive, and move spiritually deeper.
+At this point you may even find yourself experiencing other forgotten or suppressed emotions because an exercise like this it gives your Spiritual Guides permission to step in and help because it indicates to them that you are choosing to learn, forgive, and move spiritually deeper.

 After writing and acknowledging the negative emotions you are feeling, next examine the experience itself asking yourself what exactly happened.
 See the experience from every angle; honestly, clearly and without bias or emotion.
 You will find that you are guided in this exercise also, as you begin to remember forgotten painful details which in turn lead to new facets of understanding.